Warsong Glossary and Compendium

 Bastion: A bastion is a location.
 Bastions must be played adjacent to at least three or more allies.
 You can only have one bastion in play at a time.
 Bastions cannot capture.

-Bushido: This card can only be attacked by one at a time.
-You choose the attacker if multiple were to occur.
+Bushido: This card may only be attacked by one card per turn.
+The controller of the card chooses the attacker if multiple attacks were to occur simultaneously.

 Card Border Color: See Faction.

-Card Number: This number tells you the number of the card in the series.
+Card Number: The set number, located above the right corner of the rules text box.
 Keep an eye out for variations and alternate versions of cards which can be recognized by the Number variation.

 Clockwise (Default Direction): Unless otherwise stated, the default rotation is clockwise or from left to right.
 This applies to all directional things in Warsong such as turn rotation and attack order on cards.
 Clockwise is determined from the player’s turn it currently is.

-Coins and Dice: Coins and dice may be used for play if it is evenly balanced, fair, adequately marked (heads and tails are obvious or agreed upon) and readable by all players.
-Coins flips and dice rolls must land on the table or surface being used, with no restriction to result viewing, and on a result with no discernable room for interpretation or the result is void.
-It is a good idea to announce the result and agree with all players before continuing.
-Digital dice roller and coin flip programs are allowed if they meet the same criteria as above.
-All coins, proxies, dice, or any game peripherals are subject to inspection by judges at any time.
-Excessive rerolls and result questioning may result in penalties, especially during sectioned events.
+Coins and Dice: Coins and dice may be used for play if they are evenly balanced, fair, and have clear, unambiguous markings (heads/tails must be obvious and agreed upon) that are readable by all players.
+Results must land on the designated playing surface with no obstruction to viewing, and must provide a clear outcome with no room for interpretation, or the result is void.
+Players must announce results and receive acknowledgment from all players before proceeding.
+Digital dice rollers and coin flip programs are permitted if they provide verifiable randomness, clear display of results, and equal visibility to all players.
+All randomization tools are subject to judge inspection at any time.
+Excessive rerolls or questionable results may result in penalties, especially during sanctioned events.

-Copyright: Warsong TCG is the sole property of CER LARP and Jake Wallin 2024 ©.
+Copyright: Warsong TCG is the sole property of CER LARP and Jake Wallin 2024-2025 ©.
 All names, locations, themes, factions, and other elements including game design are property of Warsong TCG.
 Do not Copy or distribute under penalty of the law unless express permission is granted such as making tokens and proxies for play, which may never be sold or distributed.
 Counterfeit cards are illegal and will be treated as so, being prosecuted under the fullest extent of the law.
-Warsong was written and developed by Jake Wallin with crucial feedback from CER LARP.
+Warsong was written and created by Jake Wallin and further developed by the Warsong Development Team with crucial feedback from CER LARP members.

 Defecting: See Key Figures.